TwigGlenn4/ore_info/README.md

 # Ore Info

-The Ore Info mod creates a menu to view the depth and rarity of levels in which ores spawn.
+The Ore Info mod creates a menu to view the depth and rarity of groups in which ores spawn.
 Created by TwigGlenn4

 ## Usage